botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/segments.md

 ## Examples of Aggregation

-The following examples uses [[URLs aggregation;analysis-aggregate-urls]] to compute distribution URLs of visits in segments.
+The following examples uses [[URLs aggregation;analysis-aggregate-urls]] to metrics regarding segments.
 In the following example, we assume that the first segment is pagetype.

 ### Number of URLs by pagetype